Lewis Clephane

 Lewis Clephane was an American politician, businessman, and civic leader in 19th-century Washington, D.C.
-Clephane was an organizer and co-founder of the Republican Party, early abolitionist, and Postmaster of Washington, D.C., appointed byAbraham Lincoln.
+Clephane was an organizer and co-founder of the Republican Party, early abolitionist, and Postmaster of Washington, D.C., appointed by Abraham Lincoln.
 Lewis Clephane co-founded the National Republican (newspaper) with his company, Lewis Clephane & Co., serving as publisher.
-He is known as the "Pioneer Washington Republican" and is best-known for his 1889 retrospective address titled "The Birth of the Republican Party."
+He is known as the "Pioneer Washington Republican" and is best known for his 1889 retrospective address titled "The Birth of the Republican Party."
 He is part of the Clephane family who were early settlers of Washington, D.C.
 His younger brother, James O. Clephane, is known as "Father of the Linotype" machine and provided instruction and financial backing to Ottmar Mergenthaler for the invention of the typewriter and similar mass-printing inventions.
 Lewis Clephane was also a co-founder of the Washington, D.C., arm of The Metropolitan Club.

-Early Days
+Early days

 Lewis Clephane was born on March 13, 1824, in Northwest Washington, D.C., to James Clephane and Ann Ogilvie.
-James Clephane was born in Edinburgh, Scotland in 1790, to a noble family dating back to the Norman Conquest.
+James Clephane was born in Edinburgh, Scotland, in 1790, to a noble family dating back to the Norman Conquest.
 James Clephane Sr. emigrated to America in 1817, was a printer and typographer who had assisted in setting up the first edition of Sir Walter Scott's Waverley while in Edinburgh, and was for some time the president of the Columbia Typographical Union.
 The family was prominent in Washington, D.C. high society, particularly post-Civil War during the Gilded Age and into the 20th century.

 Clephane attended the Academy of Charles Strahan on Ninth and H Streets Northwest in Washington, D.C., near Judiciary Square where his family was residing.
 His education was completed by the age of twelve, at which time he began work at a local bookshop, Kennedy & Elliot, which he would be given charge of within the next five years.
-By the early 1840s, Clephane embarked on his own work as an entrepreneur like much of his family, and forged a connection with the The National Era -- an abolitionist newspaper in D.C. responsible for the original publication of Uncle Tom's Cabin -- at the age of 23.
+By the early 1840s, Clephane embarked on his own work as an entrepreneur like much of his family, and forged a connection with The National Era—an abolitionist newspaper in D.C. responsible for the original publication of Uncle Tom's Cabin—at the age of 23.
 He served as their Business Manager and was a contributor to the paper.
 Clephane's most notable contribution was his June 19, 1855, publication in organizing the republican party.
 He worked for the paper until it was discontinued in 1859.